 Spyderlock wheels have a backspace of 3.5 inches specifically for off-road riding and rock crawling.
 None of this on-road mumbo jumbo.

 READ MORE: TOP 10 OFF-ROAD AIR COMPRESSORS

 This backspacing allows accommodating modified suspensions without rubbing during hard turning and articulation and provides additional stability.
 Other aluminum wheels in the market generally have backspacing of 4.25” to 5” that demands additional use of wheel spacers to work well with wider tires and off-road suspensions.
 Vehicles that use Spyderlock Beadlocks don’t need spacers.

 The recommended torque specification for the clamping ring is 25 pounds.
 Tires with thicker beads may require more torque but 25 pounds should be the baseline.
-The wheel and tire should be checked for a nice seal and if more torque is required, it should not exceed 35 pounds.
+You should check the wheel and tire for a nice seal and correct torque.
+The tire should not exceed 35 pounds.

 Thanks for reading and stay dirty